DOAJ/doaj/cms/pages/support/publisher-supporters.md

 1. Your logo on the DOAJ website
 2. A post from all our social media platforms (X, Facebook, LinkedIn, Mastodon, Bluesky) acknowledging your organisation as a Supporter
-3. A blog post at the start of the year introducing our new supporters
+3. A blog post at the start of the year introducing new supporters
 4. A DOAJ Supporter logo that you can use on your website
 5. Access to our Public Data Dump
 6. For supporters from  Bands A-E or those contributing over the suggested amounts, a personal DOAJ contact to whom all enquiries regarding your applications and updates can be directed